Vet fees up to £15,000

 Speak to your vet to see if they offer a healthcare plan.
 This can include annual vaccinations, regular health checkups, and preventative treatments.

-Details correct as of 10 September 2024 via competitor websites.
+†For Lifetime Plus policies only – details correct 6 January 2026 via competitor websites.
 Competitor products are subject to their own T&Cs and can have different limits and requirements for cats versus dogs at different ages.
 For full details, please check the relevant policy wording.

 For full details of Petgevity pet insurance, please read our policy wording.
 To access the complete Insurance Product Information Document (IPID), click here.
 For information regarding cover please see our Petgevity policy document.